ibm-cloud-docs/vmwaresolutions/archiref/fortigate/implementation.md

 * Standard FW + Unified Threat Management
 * Standard FW + Enterprise

-For more information about the capabilities of each license tier and bundle, see [FortiGate–VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){: external}
+For more information about the capabilities of each license tier and bundle, see [FortiGate–VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){: external}.

 ## Specifications
 {: #fortigate-implementation-specs}